wistreng/wistreng.github.io.backup/_posts/2017-10-03-SSAS-Attribute-Properties.md

 picture_frame: shadow
 ---

-*After 'Playing' SSAS for a while, I found OLAP is also focus on the dimension processing, and all attributes have the same properties.
+*After 'Playing' SSAS for a while, I found that OLAP is also focus on the dimension processing, and all attributes have the same properties.
 It is really time-consuming to search information for each particular property every time, so instead of searching everywhere, this post try to put it all under one roof.*
 <!--more-->

 ### TERMS